agsb/immu/Presentation.md

 0x01    jump to IP+(IP), aka (do_does, or tail recursion)
-0x02    push IP onto data stack, aka (do_variable) 0x03    push (IP) onto data stack, aka (do_constant) etc.    Executes as "inline"
+0x02    push IP onto data stack, aka (do_variable) 0x03    push (IP) onto data stack, aka (do_constant) etc.    All Executes as "inline", no calls
+Execute Link
 ```

 ## the New Dictionary

-A Dictionary with vocabularies that :
+A Dictionary with vocabularies that could be:

-  processor independent (all, with compounds words)
+  processor independent (for all with compounds words)

-  processor dependent (bios, system, drivers, primitives)
+  processor dependent (for systems, drivers, primitives)

 In _independent vocabularies_ :